The mention-density model: how AI search actually cites mid-market e-commerce brands

 | Rapha | 2/6 | 100% | Same pattern. |

-In each case, schema completeness and citation rate are decoupled by something more fundamental: the brand’s mention density in the training corpus.
+In every case, schema completeness and citation rate are decoupled by something more fundamental: the brand's mention density in the training corpus.

 Finding 3: Cultural authority of country-in-category sets your English baseline

-Finding 1 raised a follow-up question: is the lift really about language, or about the broader cultural context a country has in a given category?
+Finding 1 raised an obvious follow-up: is the lift really about language, or about the broader cultural context a country carries in a given category?

 We tested it directly.
 We added 5 mid-market brands from countries with strong categorical cultural authority: Italy/coffee (Caffè Borbone), Japan/audio (Audio-Technica), Switzerland/watches (Mido), France/fragrance (Diptyque), Germany/tools (Wera).
 Same matched query template as the Sprint 1 control cohort: "best [country] [category] brand 2026," in English.